RafPe/pod-certificate-signer/README.md

 ## 🚀 Kubernetes Deployment
-A ready to use manifest file is available under `manifests` folder
+A ready to use manifest file is available under `manifests` folder where you can deploy the [latest](./manifests/pcs-controller-latest.yaml) version

 ## 📦 Helm Deployment